The purpose of this web page is to explain the theoretical rationale of mySleepButton.

 - a paperclip.

-While you are doing this, you won’t be thinking about the concerns that keep you awake, because it’s difficult to think of multiple things at the same time.
-So this is counter-insomnolent.
+While you are doing this, you probably won’t be thinking (as much) about the concerns that keep you awake, because it’s difficult to think of multiple things at the same time.
+So this should be counter-insomnolent.
 If your mind does wander back to your concerns, you just bring it back to random items.